OUR SOLUTIONS

 OUR CORE TECHNOLOGY

-We believe our technology is sympathetic to the natural dynamics of data and offers all users freedom in information, without the constraints of artificially imposed structures.
-The Openkast Native XML Engine is an essential element in specialist systems for sharing information and managing legacy data
+We believe our technology is sympathetic to the natural dynamics of data, offering users freedom in information without the constraints of artificially imposed structures.
+The Openkast Native XML Engine is an essential element in our specialist systems for sharing information and managing legacy data.

-Openkast is not an extension or overlay to another relational or SQL based product.
+The Openkast Engine is not an extension or overlay to another relational or SQL-based product.
+It was designed to deliver benefits by embracing the following features:

 SCALE

 Multiple engine instances can be run on a single host server.
-Data may be compartmenalised across several engine instances across several host servers.
-Each engine only knows about its own data and is unaware of the existence of any other engine or its data under management.
-Instances are identified by the server IP address and port on which they are configured to service application requests.
+Data can be easily compartmenalised over several engine instances across multiple host servers.
+Each engine runs independently, with no awareness of any other running instances or the data held therein.
+Instances are identified by the server IP address and port on which they are configured to serve application requests.

-Arrays of engines can be deployed across an enterprise search resource.
-Performance can be scaled predictably with very large sets of complex records.
+Arrays of engines can be deployed across an enterprise, and performance controlled predictably even with very large sets of complex records.

 SECURITY